Are you looking to make a crochet weighted blanket?

 Scroll on down to learn more the yarn and stitches used to make this Bernat extra cozy crochet blanket!

 To crochet this throw blanket, you will want to use Bernat Blanket Extra yarn.
 It is a jumbo #7 weight yarn that is 100% polyester.
 It has 97 yards in each skein and is washer and dryer friendly.

 You will need less than 400 yards for the throw blanket shown in the images.
 This whole blanket used about 4 balls of yarn.
 I used two skeins of the color Vintage White and two skeins of the color Mushroom, alternating to give it a color blocked look with stripes.

 You could easily do a solid color blanket instead of the stripes if you’d prefer to use one color of yarn.
-I found my yarn at my local craft store, but you can find it available on Yarnspirations as well as Amazon too.
+I found this yarn at my local craft store, but you can find it available on Yarnspirations as well as Amazon too.

-Take a look at all the colors available and learn more about the yarn below in the images.
+Take a look at all the yarn colors available and learn more about the yarn above when you click on the image.

 This jumbo sized yarn is works up well with a 15 mm or bigger crochet hook.
 I used a Q 15.75 sized crochet hook, but sometimes you will see Q labeled 16 mm as well.
 The sizes of the hooks will be slightly different depending on who manufactured the crochet hook.

 The Stitches For This Blanket